12 Air To Air Heat Exchanger FAQs Answered By Experts

 5. Do They Require Servicing?

 The only servicing that’s required is to keep the airways clean.
-Make sure the fan and air intake is clean and blow away any dirt that has adhered to the heat pipe fins.
+Make sure the fan and air intake is clean and blow away any dirt that has stuck to the heat pipe fins.

 6. Are They Suitable For Use In Sealed Enclosures?